benmomo/eiffel-ontology/README.md

 ===

 The **ontology** folder includes all the ontologies as TTL files.
-They might be updated as the EIFFEL project evolves.
+For the EO and ECV ontologies, there is a simple ontology file (no individuals) and a knowledge base file (with individuals).
+There might be updated as the EIFFEL project evolves.

 Besides the ontologies, there is a **set of tools** including a visual viewer, a REST API and a SPARQL interface.
 They have been implemented as Docker containers and are publicly available in DockerHub.
 The **docker** folder includes a docker-compose file that shows a basic usage of the whole set.
 You might test it in your own computer.